-> As part of our space explorers topic, we have read Aliens Love Underpants.
-We had a go at designing some new underpants for the aliens to find.
+As part of our space explorers topic, we have read Aliens Love Underpants.
+We had a go at designing some new underpants for the aliens.
 We used coloured milk to paint on to bread.
 We used puffy paint to create our own moons too.

 WE LOVE LEGO!
-Lego never fails to capture the childrens’ imagination.
-We have been painting with Lego, making mazes, building towers, designing our own Lego character, sorting into colours and even setting the Lego free from ice blocks!
+Lego never fails to capture the children's imagination.
+We have been painting with Lego, making mazes, building towers, designing our own Lego characters, sorting into colours and even setting the Lego free from ice blocks!
 And of course, we let the children just build.....

 Lego is fantastic for so many reasons: